Manchester United outcast told he will not be allowed to leave by Ten Hag

 Newly promoted Luton Town tried to sign Tom Heaton and were prepared to make the 37-year-old their Number 1, with Rob Edwards keen on adding some Premier League experience to his squad.

 During his two seasons at United, the Englishman, who joined the club on a free transfer from Burnley, only made three first-team appearances.
-Accordingly, he asked the club to let him join Luton so that he can be a Premier League regular.
+Accordingly, he asked the club to let him join Luton so that he could be a Premier League regular.
 But United have decided to keep him considering their precarious situation between the sticks.
 Earlier this month they exercised the option to extend his stay at the club for a third season.

 ALSO READ: Colombian striker agrees to sign Manchester United deal